insights

 The TTGC Approach

-Through The Glass Creatives builds content that sparks mimetic desire.
-Our video editing and photo direction focus on the full transformation.
-Not just the clinical before-and-after.
-We capture the emotional before-and-after that fires the mirror neuron loop.
+The TTGC Approach Through The Glass Creatives makes content that inspires want.
+Our video edits and photos show change.
+Not just the plain before-and-after.
+We get the emotional before-and-after.
+This lights up the mirror neuron loop.

-Then there is Xadia, our patient reveal technology.
-With it, the loop reaches its strongest form.
-The prospect no longer needs to borrow desire from someone else.
+Then there is Xadia, our patient reveal tech.
+It makes the loop strongest.
+The prospect does not need to borrow desire from others.
 They see their own face.
 They see their own potential.
 They see their own future.
-Now the desire points back at them.
-The patient becomes the model of their own desire.
-And the urge to book grows very hard to resist.
+Now they want these things for themselves.
+The patient becomes their own model of desire.
+The urge to book grows hard to resist.

 Key Takeaways